-- contact their high school about their intentions to participate in the dual enrollment program by filling out the required Intent to Participate form and completing the dual enrollment application by April 1 with - a high school transcript (or middle school/junior high school transcript); and - a completed medical history form upon acceptance if the student plans to attend classes at the main campus in Mount Vernon.
-Students attending at other locations need to conform to that location's need for appropriate medical information. - Private school and home school students must fill out the required Intent to Participate form and the dual enrollment application by March 15 to secure State of Ohio College Credit Plus funding.
+- · fill out the required Intent to Participate form and submit it to the Ohio Department of Education by April 1; - complete the CCP application by March 15, which includes submitting a school transcript, ACT or SAT scores, and Guidance Counselor (if applicable) and Parent Certification forms; - submit a completed medical history form upon acceptance if the student plans to attend classes at the main campus in Mount Vernon.
+Students attending at other locations need to conform to that location's need for appropriate medical information.